 What Do Brazil’s New Hemp Law Mean for the Country’s Cannabis Industry?

-In a historic decision last week, a judge from the Federal District Brasilia officially the first company to import and grow industrial hemp commercially in the country.
+In a historic decision last week, a judge from the Federal District Brasilia officially

 The decision takes effect from December 18, and will allow Schoenmaker Humako Agri-Floriculture, part of the Terra Viva group, to legally import and grow industrial hemp seed with a THC concentration below 0.3 percent in Brazil.